AugensternJiang/AugensternJiang.github.io/source/_posts/English as a second language.md

 -   Do not use same words too many times
 -   Better to add some detailed examples
 -   Use function words to open the conversation

+# Reading

+## Passage 1

+-   Write only one point each line
+-   Copy what the passage says
+-   Answer that questions ask

+## Passage 2

+-   Read the article first
+-   Highlight the keywords in the article
+-   Compare those keywords with questions
+-   Check the answer to ensure them correct

+## Passage 3

+-   Do not paraphrase
+-   One point each line
+-   Just keywords